chickensmitten/js-basics/readme.md

 # JS Basic

+## Main Learning Takeaway
+- selecting the right value, properties etc in side the function or the function itself is important.
+Most errors are because you selected the wrong one.
+To solve it, you need to traverse with DOM with console.log
+- Everything in JS is array or objects.
+This means, most times, it is about adding and removing stuff from arrays or objects.
+- Use JS frameworks to save code, however within the same page, can use DOM methods.

 ## let variables vs const constants
 - using `let` as variables can change.
 - using `const` as variables, it can't be changed.